 1. FBM: Fulfilment by Merchant

 Choosing the route of FBM is pretty much like handling and selling on a platform’s subdomain.
-You will get to sell in the name of Amazon, but the experience will be similar to selling on your separate website.
+You will get to sell in the name of Amazon, but the experience will be similar to selling on your website.
 You will have to manage all the tasks related to selling your products.
 These include everything from maintaining inventory to shipping the ordered products.

 2. FBA: Fulfilment by Amazon